-On the other hand, in some other workshops (Papua New Guinea, the Philippines, South Africa, Cambodia, Colombia, Vietnam, Serbia), a long-term follow-up could be carried out over several years.
+On the other hand, in some other centres (Papua New Guinea, the Philippines, South Africa, Cambodia and Columbia), a long-term follow-up could be carried out over several years.
 Strong groups have emerged.

 The films made during the course show a range of situations and characters which globally makes the complexity of the country easier to understand.
 This course aims at approaching, through practice, the act of filming with its intellectual, moral and aesthetic commitment.
 It is when students make their films that they learn writing, production, camerawork, sound recording, editing and direction.
 The goal of creating a film gives a purpose to each technique required in film-making.
 Directing a film speeds up and sustains the learning process.
 Thanks to the equipment it now owns, the workshop becomes an audiovisual unit.
 The young directors, now fully trained, have the means to continue to produce films.
 The workshop is a development centre which creates a drive to film and show the movies throughout the country.

 Initially, the Communication Department of the Ministry of Foreign Affairs was the sole source of finance for the workshops.
 Since then, funds have come from several diverse sources.
 The Ateliers Varan and the foreign organisation concerned apply for funds.
 These requests are sent to the local French Embassy, International Organisations’ delegations (European Union, UNESCO...) and the local institutions.
 The Ateliers Varan, together with their local partner are in charge of following up the funding requests lodged with the various ministries and bodies.
 Together they draw up a budget which includes :